samaritans-digital/samaritans-digital/about.md

 - Better ways to recruit and train volunteers
 - New ways to help people beyond phone calls, including instant messaging
 - Making it easier for our national volunteer network to collaborate

+This blog exists to share things we discover and emerging practice within our field, [in the spirit of openness](https://betterdigital.services/principles/).